cookiecutter/cookiecutter/docs/advanced_usage.rst

 Using Pre/Post-Generate Hooks (0.7.0+)
 --------------------------------------

-.. warning:: This feature is available only in the master branch on GitHub and is not on PyPI yet.
-It's part of the upcoming 0.7.0 release.

 You can have Python or Shell scripts that run before and/or after your project is generated.